Melih199/VR_4_Robotics/README.md

 through the drivable parts of the terrain before deploying the drone for the final leg of the journey.

-## Instalation of The Tools on Ubuntu 20.04
+## Installation of The Tools on Ubuntu 20.04

 ### Unreal Engine 5.2.0 installation